KostasValeckas/BigfootSightings/BigfootSightings/readme.md

 This reposutory is a student project for the course 'Databases and Informations Systems' (DIS) at DIKU, University of Copenhagen, 2024.

-THIS REPOSITORY USES CODE FROM THE DIS PROJECT 'GreenGroceries' AS A TEMPLATE:
+This repository uses code from the DIS project 'GreenGroceries' as a template:

 https://absalon.ku.dk/courses/72770/files/8290765?module_item_id=2330375